iquasere/reCOGnizer/README.md

 ## Features

 reCOGnizer is a user-friendly implementation of protein functional identification using COG database.
-It builds a splitted version of the COG database with which PSI-BLAST can run in multithread, significantly speeding the time intensive step of protein annotation.
+It builds a splitted version of the COG database with which RPS-BLAST can run in multithread, significantly speeding the time intensive step of protein annotation.
 After COG assignment to proteins, reCOGnizer makes use of cdd2cog to convert CDD IDs to their respective COGs, before organizing those COGs into a relational table of protein to COG, with the inclusion of the three levels of functional classification from COG.

 ## Installation